 The restaurant at Nijigen no Mori will be serving Godzilla-themed dishes.
 For collectors, there are limited-edition Godzilla products.

-The museum is located just over an hour from Osaka by bus or a train + bus combo.
+The amusement park is located just over an hour from Osaka by bus or a train + bus combo.